distorted-fields/winDialog/README.md

 > **A Windows take on [swiftDialog](https://github.com/swiftDialog/swiftDialog) — built by an Apple Endpoint Engineer who refused to let Windows have all the boring popups.**

 I'm a Mac admin at heart.
-When I discovered swiftDialog, I fell in love with how easy it made user-facing dialogs in Jamf workflows.
-Then someone handed me a Windows environment and I thought: *why should Mac admins have all the fun?* So I vibe coded this little tool into existence.
+When I discovered swiftDialog, I fell in love with how easy it made user-facing dialogs.
+Then someone handed me a Windows environment and I thought: *why do all these prompts look like Windows 98?* So I vibe coded this little tool into existence.
 It's not perfect, but it gets the job done.

 ---